mdeaves/robug-blog/content/posts/drivetrain-concept.md

 Independent suspension at each corner — coilovers, control arms, uprights — gives you great wheel travel and keeps tyres planted on uneven ground.
 It's a tested, mature design.

 The problem is the mechanical complexity.
-Control arms, uprights, bearings, spring perches, shock absorbers — each of these components needs to be designed, fabricated, and aligned correctly.
+Control arms, uprights, bearings, spring perches, shock absorbers — each of these components needs to be sourced or designed and fabricated by me.
 It's doable for a professional fabricator.
 For a garage build, it's a substantial scope creep risk.
-The same reason I ruled out tracks.
+So independent suspesion is out for the same reason as tracks, too complicated.

 ## Option 4: Rock crawler 4-bar suspension